 - Food waste

 - Branches up to 6 inches in diameter

 Materials for sale include:

 Payments may be made by check or credit card only.
-Please visit WeCare Denali, or call 734.794.6380, for current fees and pricing.
+Please visit WeCare Denali, for current fees and pricing.
 No cash accepted.

-Please note that this is a self-loading program; therefore, each resident must bring their own shovel and/or containers.
+Free compost is a self-loading program, therefore each resident must bring their own shovel and containers they may need.